California Labor Laws Guide

 Overtime exceptions and exemptions in California

-California recognizes many cases where overtime provisions are calculated on a basis different than the state standard, or cases where they do not apply at all.
+California recognizes many cases where overtime provisions are calculated on a basis different than the state standard, or cases where they don’t apply at all.

 These exceptions may apply to the following categories of employees:

-The other important category — the exemptions — include employee cases and occupations where overtime provisions are not guaranteed.
+The other important category — the exemptions — includes employee cases and occupations where overtime provisions aren’t guaranteed.

 Some of the employee categories included on this list are: